Posts

 Image

-We arrived in Llanberis in the north-west of Wales and fell in love with the Snowdon.
+We arrived in Llanberis in the north-west of Wales and fell in love with Mt Snowdon.
 Perched high above the riff-raff and overlooking all the mountains in the range, this place is spectacular.
-We are here for 4 days with these two lovely creatures and 7 chooks.
+We have 4 days with these two lovely woofers and 7 chooks.
 We met the owner who filled us in on what was required, which for the dogs, was easy.
-But the chooks are another story...
+The chickens however...
 There was a list of instructions a foot long as to what had to happen and when.
 In the morning, one chook must be picked up put in another pen and fed yoghurt with her medicine.
 The others had pellets that had to be soaked in water for 5 minutes before feeding them.
 Just before the chooks get put away at 5.30pm, they must be fed 10 grapes, not 9 or 11, but 10, sliced in half and then cut into tiny pieces and sprinkled with crushed egg shells.
 But not the chook who has yoghurt!
 She again must be separated from the others and fed her yoghurt dish.
-Oh, and their water must have a measure of app...
+Oh, and their water must have a measure of apple cider vinegar.
+And d...

 96. Market Drayton area - Hodnet Gardens Wollarton